 - This course attracts students from a wide range of different disciplines including classics, history, theology, philosophy, literature, law, education, museum studies and palaeography.

-- Interviews are usually offered to applicants and in some cases a sample of essays is required.
+- Interviews are usually offered to applicants and in some cases a writing sample is required in the form of an essay.
 Applicants who are unable to attend an interview, such as overseas students, will be interviewed by telephone.

 English language requirements: